SinghManish-in/gipher/README.md

     - search GIFs
     - bookmark GIFs
     - should be able to see bookmarked GIFs and Favorites created by him
-  - Application should be a **pwa** which can smoothly run on mobile devices.
+  - Application should be a **responsive** which can smoothly run on mobile devices.
 3. GipherManager - Application should be able to store all his
   - bookmarks
   - searches